CompEvol/beastshell/README.md

 - Introducing BEASTShell: http://blog.beast2.org/2014/05/26/introducing-beastshell/ is a quick-start guide to BEASShell
 - Simulation studies with BEASTShell: http://blog.beast2.org/2014/06/02/simulation-studies-with-beastshell shows how to use BEASTShell to run a simulation study in 50 lines of code.
 - Roll your own models with BEASTShell: http://blog.beast2.org/2014/06/09/roll-your-own-models-with-beastshell shows hot to define models using BEASTShell for some of the mostly used BEASTObjects.
--Testing with BEASTShell: http://blog.beast2.org/2014/06/16/testing-with-beastshell shows how to test BEAST programs using BEASTShell.
+- Testing with BEASTShell: http://blog.beast2.org/2014/06/16/testing-with-beastshell shows how to test BEAST programs using BEASTShell.

 Feedback to remco@cs.auckland.ac.nz